Physics Calculators ▶ Kinematics Calculator

 Disable your Adblocker and refresh your web page 😊

-The online kinematics calculator helps to solve uniform acceleration problems by using kinematics equations of physics.
-You can use free kinematic equations solver to solve the equations that is used for motion in a straight line with constant acceleration.
+This kinematics calculator will help you solve the uniform acceleration problems by using kinematics equations of physics.
+You can use our free kinematic equations solver to solve the equations that is used for motion in a straight line with constant acceleration.

 Kinematics is referred to as a subfield of physics that developed in classical mechanics.
 In physics, it represents the motion of points, bodies, as well as the system of bodies without considering the forces, which cause them to move.
 More specifically, kinematics indicated as the study of the objects in motion, there velocity, acceleration and momentum.

-Example: train moving, moving water in a river.
+Example: Train moving, Flowing water in a river.

 It doesn’t matter whether you are dealing with the motion of points, or an object, this kinematics calculator helps you to determine the kinematics.